Guyon-J/IoCAT/README.md

 ## Copyright
 [![License](https://img.shields.io/badge/Licence-GPL%20v3.0-orange.svg)]
-Iohexol_clearance is licensed under the [GNU General Public License (GPL) v3.0](https://github.com/Guyon-J/iohexol_clearance/blob/main/LICENSE).
+IoCAT is licensed under the [GNU General Public License (GPL) v3.0](https://github.com/Guyon-J/iohexol_clearance/blob/main/LICENSE).
 In a nutshell, this means that this package:

 - May be used for commercial purposes and private purposes